thePrintLabs/pressroom/README.md

 2. Unzip and rename the folder to "pressroom"
 3. Extract or upload it to your ```/wp-content/plugins/``` directory, then activate
 4. Set permalinks to ```/%postname%/```
+5. PressRoom requires the free P2P plugin
-5. Follow the next steps
+6. Follow the next steps

 #Initial Configuration
 1. Configure the basic settings